smithrockmaker/Barca22/_sources/random/Bruce.md

 [TransfoLAB BCN](https://www.transfolabbcn.com/) This very cool makerspace seeks to address a number of issues and projects related to the repurposing or reuse of waste in many forms.
 It has a makerspace but also residencies and an informal learning academy.
 Many classes are offered for students of different ages.
 Looks like a very cool space.
 Just a few blocks towards the beach from ATTA33 noted above.

+[MOB Makers of Barcelona](https://mob-barcelona.com/) is a coworking space with a Fabcafe outside the coworking door.
+In the past the Fabcafe has had various events but COVID appears to have disrupted this a lot.
+The Fab tech is in house from 10:00 - 15:00 each day.
+When we dropped in they suggested there was something connected happening next door.
+The address is C/ de Bailén 11 at the top of el Born not far from the Arc de Triomf.

+Hanger

 ### Alfaro:

 This small town is [located](https://www.google.com/maps/place/26540+Alfaro,+La+Rioja,+Spain/@41.990806,-1.7258596,9.53z/data=!4m5!3m4!1s0xd5a5c29275a9899:0x4756601f55a167cd!8m2!3d42.1772977!4d-1.7502311) about 60 km west of Zaragoza.
 It is the current home of Hermano Jesus who was a Spanish Lit teacher for my brothers and I when we lived in Venezuela in 1972.
 Brian and I are hoping to perhaps visit him during our time in Spain.